-Most ultrasound exams require no preparation, with a few exceptions:
+Most ultrasound exams require no preparation.
+However, there are a few exceptions:

-- For some ultrasound exams, such as of the gallbladder, your doctor may ask that you not eat or drink for up to 6 hours before the exam.
+- For some scans, such as a gallbladder ultrasound, your care provider may ask that you not eat or drink for a certain period of time before the exam.

 What you can expect

 This ultrasound shows a breast cyst.

 Ultrasound of liver tumor

 An ultrasound uses sound waves to create an image.
 This ultrasound shows a noncancerous (benign) liver tumor.